 - An enterprise wants to regulate the network access provided to its users when they are not connected to a VPN tunnel.

 Tunnel establishment is initiated only after the user logs on to the computer.
-The Citrix Gateway client uses the configured authentication mechanism and tries to establish a tunnel.
-If the authentication methods do not involve a user prompt, the tunnel is established seamlessly.
+The Citrix Gateway client uses the client machine’s credentials to authenticate with the gateway server and tries to establish a tunnel.

-In End-Point Analysis failure or some other failures, the Citrix Gateway client does not reattempt tunnel establishment, but does display an error message.
-If there is an authentication failure, the Citrix Gateway client prompts user for credentials.
+In End-Point Analysis failure, the Citrix Gateway client does not reattempt tunnel establishment, but does display an error message.
+If there is an authentication failure, the Citrix Gateway client prompts the user for credentials.

 Supported user authentication methods for seamless tunnel establishment

 The supported user authentication methods are as follows:

 - User name + AD password: If the Windows user name and password are used for authentication, the Citrix Gateway client seamlessly establishes the tunnel by using these credentials.

 - User certificate: If a user certificate is used for authentication and there is only one certificate on the machine, the Citrix Gateway client seamlessly establishes the tunnel by using this certificate.
 If multiple client certificates are installed, the tunnel is established after the user has selected the preferred certificate.
 The Citrix Gateway client uses this preference for later established tunnels.

 - User certificate and User name + AD password: This authentication method is the combination of previously described authentication methods.

 All other authentication mechanisms are supported but the tunnel establishment is not seamless for any other authentication methods.
 User intervention is required for all other authentication methods.